Deadman-DAO/Web3HackerNetwork/doc/grant-proposal.md

 ## 3.10 Additional Information

-I intend to submit a grant to Gitcoin at the same time that I submit this one to Ocean Protocol.
-We are way under our market rate, which we see as an acceptable investment in our professional development.
-But the more we can close that gap the easier it will be to continue the work and the easier it will be to attract more of our associates away from Web2.
+I intend to submit a grant to Gitcoin at the same time that I submit to Ocean Protocol.